 What is Tiny11?

 Tiny11 is a toned-down, lightweight version of Windows 11 (11 Pro 22H2 edition, to be specific).
 It was made specifically for older computers that cannot run Windows 11 in an official capacity.

-The latest release of Tiny11 even makes sure that it doesn’t even need the TPM, Secure Boot, or CPU requirements that prove to be the hurdle in installing Windows 11 for many users.
+The latest release of Tiny11 ensures it doesn't need the TPM, Secure Boot, or CPU requirements that prove to be the hurdle in installing Windows 11 for many users.

 NTDev was able to make Windows 11 so tiny by taking out a lot of functionality.
-You’ll find that Tiny11 does not have a lot of apps, that the developer calls bloatware, like Microsoft Teams, Microsoft Edge, sponsored apps, etc. You can easily download the browser you want to use from the Microsoft Store or Winget though.
+You’ll find that Tiny11 does not have many apps, which the developer calls bloatware, like Microsoft Teams, Microsoft Edge, sponsored apps, etc. You can easily download the browser you want to use from the Microsoft Store or Winget though.
 Or you can download the browser of your choice on another computer and transfer it to your Tiny11 computer using a flash drive.

 It does have accessibility features such as Narrator or Magnifier or apps like Notepad, Paint, and Calculator.
 You will also have access to the Microsoft Store so you can use it to download the apps that you want, like Xbox games.
 The developer has also left most of the security features, like Microsoft Defender Antivirus, Core isolation, and Data encryption intact.

-Tiny11 also uses a local account by default whereas the standard installation of Windows 11 makes a Microsoft account a requirement.
-Of course, there’s the option to log in to your Microsoft account, but with Tiny11, it’s a choice.
+Tiny11 also uses a local account by default whereas the standard installation of Windows 11 requires a Microsoft account.
+Of course, there's the option to log in to your Microsoft account, but with Tiny 11, it's a choice.

 NTDev has added the Windows Store Component back in the latest update, though.
 So, you can install new features, languages, and optional features on your system.
 It should also make it easier to install Windows updates on Tiny11.
 You can also easily install drivers, .NET, and other security updates from Windows Update.